ExabeamLabs/Content-Doc/CDS_Tool_Output/master/Exabeam Use Cases.md

 ### Content Build:

-The following are the list of out-of-the-box supported Use Cases as of Content Build C1904
+The following are the list of out-of-the-box supported Use Cases

 * [Account Creation and Management](UseCases/usecase_account_creation_and_management.md)
 * [Activity](UseCases/usecase_activity.md)